HarryTomovski/StackBasedCalculatorFromScratch/README.md

-Assigment Algorithms and Data Structures.
+Assignment in Algorithms and Data Structures.
 A simple linked list based stack using nodes.